 How often may an application be submitted to the Foundation?

-Generally, organizations may submit one application during a twelve-month period.
+Generally, organizations may only have one active grant within a twelve-month period.
 However, on a case-by-case basis, the Foundation may accept a capital request in addition to an operating or program request.

 If my organization has a grant that is ending, when may I submit a new request?